 - D2.6.1 The following minimum time shall be spent on-site to conduct each audit.
 This does not include auditor travel or reporting time. - a.
 Individual farm: 3 hours - b.
 Farm group or communal farmer group ICS evaluation: 4 hours - c.
-Farm group member farm: 2 hours - d.
+Farm group member farm: 2 hours, and should be a minimum of 3 hours if the ICS does not conduct internal inspections - d.
 Communal farmer group member: 1 hour - e.
 Confirmation visit to a farm: 1 hour - f.
 Slaughter site: 2 hours - g.
 Storage facility, when section G2 of the Standard does not apply: 0.5 hours - h.
 Supply chain site: See CCS-102 CCS Certification Procedures. - NOTE: The audit times listed in D2.6.1 are presented as a minimum.
 Individual farm and farm group audits should typically have a longer duration than the minimum, and certification bodies should allow for more time in planning.